Let's rank every X-Man ever

 An essential weirdo pair with ties to Generation X and the Future Foundation, which is basically Generation X mixed with Jack Kirby and Roy Lichtenstein.
 Great small-scale powers: Leech takes other people's abilities away from them, while Artie communicates by projecting telepathic holograms.
 One is green and one is pink.

 Sister of Captain Britain who got her head embedded inside of a Japanese ninja mutant.
 Lots of people are telepathic, but not everyone can make a pink-hued blade of telepathic energy.
 I realize that Psylocke is the very definition of a twelve-year-old male fantasy, and I don't care.

 The rare cosmic-powered character whose story arc actually feels cosmic, Legion was the son of Professor X who basically had the power to destroy and recreate the universe.
 Naturally, he went crazy, with various multiple-personality disorders all circling a god complex.
-Went back in time and tried to kill Magneto — and then accidentally killed his own father, creating best-alternate-reality-ever Age of Apocalypse.
+Went back in time and tried to kill Magneto—and then accidentally killed his own father, creating the best-alternate-reality-ever Age of Apocalypse.
 Somehow managed to reappear, had lots of freaky adventures, and ultimately erased himself from reality.
 Again.
-There’s a perspective on X-Men history that argues that X-Men are best when they’re small-scale — characters hanging around the mansion, flirting and fighting.
+There's a perspective on X-Men history that argues that X-Men are best when they're small-scale—characters hanging around the mansion, flirting, and fighting.
 Legion is a powerful counterargument in the other direction.

 20. Magneto, Age of Apocalypse edition